JamesBirchall-dev/MSP2-MBTI-Personality-Test/README.md

 - External links open in a new tab.
 - Font and color placement.
 - Image resolutions intrinsic vs rendered checekd.
-- adhoc troubleshooting with the aid of Code Institute Network and https://www.stackoverflow.com.
+- Adhoc troubleshooting with the aid of Code Institute Network and https://www.stackoverflow.com.

 ### External Testing and Peer Review